 There are also some allelopathic plants, such as Kalanchoe daigremontiana, that make the soil they are growing in toxic.
 It doesn’t mean anything by it; it’s just a survival mechanism.
 Luckily, most houseplants are quite resilient and will pair up nicely together.

 Most of the common houseplants, such as philodendrons, scheffleras, peace lilies, tolerate or even like average light, humidity and water, so could all be combined in a pot.
 Throw in a dracaena for height and some coleus for color, and you’ve got an eye-catching arrangement.

 If you can’t seem to find plants with the exact same requirements, you can grow your grouping in individual pots that are nestled in a basket.
 As time goes on and the plants grow, they may need to be repotted and moved to another place, but in the meantime, you have an interesting combination with the benefit of being able to individually water and fertilize.
 Just remember that the plants need to share the same light requirements.

 Be creative and select different growing habits from upright to cascading, different textures, and different colors.
 For example, tuck in some annual bloomers for a spot of color, knowing full well that their time will be up at some point, but you can enjoy them nonetheless.

 Usually, only one tall plant is needed for a combination pot and it should be put to the back center of the container.
 Trailing or cascading plants should be planted at the edges of the pot.
 Think of the tallest plant as the top of a pyramid and plant accordingly around this.

-Lastly, don’t be afraid to try different combinations, just do a little research first.
+Lastly, don’t be afraid to try different combinations, but do a little research first.
 Even with the best knowledge, sometimes plants, like people, don’t get along and it just wasn’t meant to be.